francyciny/AI_HW_Sudoku/README.md

 Once the above library is sucessfully installed run the following command in the terminal to run the code:
 > python sudoku_solver.py
 The script includes a "Main" section that runs a classic Norvig benchmark instance using both algorithms and prints the metrics.
-To test the solver with different instances of the problem, just change the main portion of the code at "hard_puzzle=" and run again.
+To test the solver with different instances of the problem, just change the "main" portion of the code at "hard_puzzle=" and run again.
+The file "sudoku_metrics.py" inherits some functions from the above mentioned file to produce the logic for plotting metrics.
+This file was used to generate the plots for the report.

-See the report for further clarifications.
+**See the report for further clarifications.**